 Type of anesthesia: General anesthesia.

-Location: hospital with or without postoperative hospital stay.
+Location: hospital without postoperative hospital stay.

 Expected Side effects: Temporary swelling and pain.

 Cost: according to procedure ranging from 1000 to 1500 U.S. dollars, or 5500 to 8,000 Egyptian pounds.